Skip to main content

 Intermediate

-The connection between androgen suppression and mood disturbances extends into the cellular and molecular realms of and metabolic stability.
+The connection between androgen suppression and mood disturbances extends into the cellular and molecular realms of neuroinflammation and metabolic stability.
 Lowered androgen levels can correlate with a systemic increase in inflammatory markers.
 This low-grade inflammation is a significant biological stressor that directly impacts the brain, contributing to feelings of fatigue, brain fog, and depressive symptoms.

-Specific function as powerful modulators of this inflammatory response.
+Specific dietary patterns function as powerful modulators of this inflammatory response.
 By consciously selecting foods that quell inflammation and avoiding those that promote it, you can directly influence your neurological environment.
 This is a clinical strategy aimed at reducing the biochemical static that interferes with healthy brain function.

 Dietary Protocols for Neurological Support